Parenting Bible Study Guides Focused On Jesus

 What You Gain From Studying Parenting

-Sometimes we have this sense that parenting is “all natural” and intuitive, that no education is required.
+Sometimes we have this sense that parenting is “all-natural” and intuitive, that no education is required.
 But that’s rarely what’s best.
 You may come from a troubled childhood and don’t want to repeat the parenting you experienced.
-Or maybe it was good, but there’s just a few things that weren’t quite right and you don’t know what that is.
+Or maybe it was good, but there are just a few things that weren’t quite right and you don’t know what that is.

 I’ll Let You In On A Little Secret

 These studies weren’t written thinking exclusively about the parent-child relationship.
 They were written thinking about discipleship, close relationships, and the many roles we find ourselves in.

 The parent-child relationship is complex.
 You are a teacher, leader, example, a loved one, mentor, and so much more.
 Many of your words will become their inner voice.
 Your attitudes, actions, and character will leave an indelible imprint for the rest of your child’s life.

 They work well for group discussions or as a devotional.